masatoshi-watanuki/method_annotation/README.md

       MyMethodAnnotation.list
       => [[Foo, :bar]]

-- .before
+- .before .after

-  You can define the processing to be performed in method execution before the target
+  You can define the processing to be performed in method execution before/after the target

       class MyMethodAnnotation < MethodAnnotation::Base
         # args is the argument of the method of target
         before do |*args|
           puts 'before'
         end
-      end

-      class Foo
-        include MethodAnnotation::Enable

-        my_method_annotation
-        def bar
-          puts 'bar'
-        end
-      end

-      Foo.new.bar
-      => before
-      => bar

-- .after

-  You can define the processing to be performed in method execution after the target

-      class MyMethodAnnotation < MethodAnnotation::Base
         # args is the argument of the method of target
         after do |*args|
           puts 'after'